cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Usage:  If he does that I’ll clobber him!
 | Usage: The Braves clobbered the Cubs 23-20.
 |
+| runaway
+| Definition: a person who has run away, especially from their family or an institution.
+| Usage: A teenage runaway. [离家出走]
+| Definition: an animal or vehicle that is running out of control.
+| Usage: A runaway train.
+| Definition: denoting something happening or done very quickly, easily, or uncontrollably.
+| Usage: The runaway success of the book.
+|

+Lionel Messi scored a hat-trick as runaway leaders Barcelona equalled the La Liga record of 38 games unbeaten with victory over Leganes.

 Barcelona v Chelsea: Lionel Messi joins the Champions League 100 club.[百球俱乐部]